What is dysarthria?

 - are in poor health

-- magnetic resonance imaging (MRI) or computed tomography (CT) scan to study a detailed image of your brain, head, and neck
+- MRI or CT scans to provide detailed images of your brain, head, and neck

 - electroencephalogram (EEG) to measure electrical activity in your brain

-- electromyogram (EMG) to measure the electrical impulses of muscles at rest and during contraction
+- electromyogram (EMG) to measure the electrical impulses of your muscles

-- nerve conduction study (NCS) to measure the strength and speed with which the nerves send electrical signals
+- nerve conduction study (NCS) to measure the strength and speed with which your nerves send electrical signals

-- laboratory blood and urine tests to diagnose an infection or other disease that may be causing the dysarthria
+- blood or urine tests to check for an infection or other disease that may be causing your dysarthria

-- lumbar puncture (spinal tap) to diagnose infections, central nervous system disorders, and brain cancers
+- lumbar puncture to check for infections, central nervous system disorders, or brain cancer

 - neuropsychological tests to measure your cognitive skills and your ability to comprehend speech, reading, and writing